Towards Practical Encrypted Network Traffic Pattern Matching for Secure Middleboxes: Overview

-{\bf Remark.} Following prior studies~\cite{sherry2015blindbox, yuan2016privacy} that support pattern matching over the encrypted traffic, the real network traffic is protected by SSL.
-That is, the sender gateway initialises a normal SSL connection with the receiver and sends the SSL traffic with encrypted traffic to \MB~for inspection.
-The receiver can use its SSL session key to recover the real network traffic.
+{ \textbf{\textit{Remark}}.} Following prior studies~\cite{sherry2015blindbox, yuan2016privacy} that support pattern matching over the encrypted traffic, the real network traffic is protected by SSL (denoted as SSL traffic).
+That is, \GW1 initialises a normal SSL connection with \GW2 and sends SSL traffic with encrypted traffic to \MB~for inspection. \GW2 can use its SSL session key to recover the real network traffic.